+Study Facilities

-Study Facilities There is a dedicated Sixth Form Room to use for private study during your non-contact time.
+There is a dedicated Sixth Form Room to use for private study during your non-contact time.
 Your non-contact time will be used as "study periods" and these are classed as timetabled lessons.
 During these periods you will go to the Sixth Form Study Room for private study.
 This is a supervised study area where you can seek support in your chosen subjects.
-It is air conditioned with full internet and school network facilities where you can book to use a computer or IPAD.
+It is air conditioned with full internet and school network facilities where you can book to use a computer or iPad.
 The study room is a 'mobile free zone'.
-The Learning and Resource Centre is another area you can use for private study in Year 13.
-The Resource Centre is open throughout the school day and you can use it during some of your non-contact time and other rooms for quieter study.